 He glared at all before nodding to one of the officers present who began shooing the others back to the abandoned battlefield.

-"Myrna," he turned back to the young woman, "may I take you to my tent?
+"Myrna," he said, turning back to the young woman, "may I take you to my tent?
 I shall have the physician sent for to assess your injuries and some food and drink brought up."

 ". . .
 All right."

-Ulrich stepped away from the wagon and instantly, Myrna tripped and fell with a cry.
+When Ulrich stepped away from the wagon, Myrna tripped and fell with a cry.

 "My apologies," Ulrich said as he helped her back to her feet, "I should have been more careful.
 Perhaps I should fetch a horse."